unizar-flav/KiPaD/README.md

 * **$\lambda_n$**: Wavelength values, in nm , listed in increasing order.
 * **$t_m$**: Time points, also listed in increasing order.

 **Step 2**: Load the libraries, modules and functions *(Modules and functions)*.
-This step only needs to be perform once regardless of the number of datasets processed.
+This step only needs to be performed once regardless of the number of datasets processed.

 **Step 3**: Run the next cell *(Upload files)*.
 It supports multiple files provided they have distinct time-points $t_m$.
 For example:
 1. A file with time-points that ranges from 0.01 to 0.1 s in increments of 0.01 s.